The definitive guide to office space planning

 You must understand your workspace’s precise dimensions and dynamics for effective space planning.
-By evaluating whether you have too little, too much, or just the right amount of space, you can lay the foundation for informed decision making and strategic optimisation.
+By evaluating whether you have too little, too much or just the right amount of space, you can lay the foundation for informed decision-making and strategic optimisation.
 Begin by assessing the physical layout of your office.
 Take measurements, observe the existing floor plan and consider the spatial relationships between different areas.
-This analysis allows you to clearly understand the current space utilisation and identify areas that may be unused or overcrowded.
+This analysis allows you to clearly understand the current space utilisation and identify areas that may be underutilised or overcrowded.

 With this knowledge, you can set simple constraints that guide your decision-making process.
 For instance, you may prioritise compact and multifunctional furniture solutions if you have limited space.
 Conversely, you can explore creative possibilities to enhance collaboration and innovation within your workspace if you have ample room.

-After clarifying the size of your workspace, look at what you need the space to do.
-Consider the specific needs and requirements of your business.
+Once you’ve clarified the size of your workspace, look at what you need the space to do.
+Take into account the specific needs and requirements of your business.
 Consider factors such as the number of employees, functional departments and the nature of your work processes.
 This analysis helps you gauge whether the current space adequately accommodates your workforce and supports efficient operations.
-It helps you identify potential bottlenecks or areas that compromise productivity due to spatial constraints.
+It helps you identify potential bottlenecks or areas where productivity may be compromised due to spatial constraints.
 Dedicated space planning software lets you visualise and design your office space effectively.
 These tools offer space configurations to optimise your office design.

 Finally, check your handiwork to ensure you’re happy with the result.
-You may need to rethink office space planning if you have made a mistake, but it’s worth considering.
+Notably, you may need to rethink office space planning if you have made a mistake, but it’s worth considering.
 This is where specialist space management software can be helpful.

 If you want to learn more about office space planning software and employee management solutions, please don’t hesitate to reach out.
-Use trends, not guesswork, to use your space with MRI Software.
+Use trends, not guesswork to utilise your space with MRI Software.
 Empower your team through space and desk booking and use space strategies to reduce office space costs.
 Our space management office space planning software can help you plan, measure and optimise your entire workspace to ensure consistent workplace productivity and collaboration and reduce surging costs.
-The right tools can provide insight into how, when, and why your employees are coming in and using available space, letting you make informed decisions regarding space usage, measurement, and optimisation.
+The right tools can provide insight into how, when and why your employees are coming in and using available space, allowing you to make informed decisions regarding space usage, measurement and optimisation.